Ovechkin scores 35 seconds in to record 1,000th point

-WASHINGTON (AP) — Alex Ovechkin didn’t wait long to hit another milestone in his illustrious career, becoming the 84th player in NHL history to record 1,000 points.
+WASHINGTON (AP) — Alex Ovechkin wasted no time hitting another milestone — and he did it in style.

-The Washington Capitals’ captain scored 35 seconds into the game Wednesday night against Sidney Crosby and the rival Pittsburgh Penguins.
-Skating down the right wing, Ovechkin curled, dragged and fired a shot past Penguins goaltender Marc-Andre Fleury to set off a reaction many times louder than a normal goal.
+Ovechkin scored 35 seconds into the Washington Capitals’ 5-2 victory over Sidney Crosby and the rival Pittsburgh Penguins on Wednesday night to become the 84th player in NHL history to record 1,000 career points.

-Fans chanted “Ovi!
-“Ovi!” as the superstar left winger waved to the crowd from the bench.
-Ovechkin became the fourth Russian-born player to reach 1,000 and the 37th to do it all with one franchise.
+Skating down the right wing, Ovechkin toe-dragged and fired a shot past Penguins goaltender Marc-Andre Fleury to set off a reaction many times louder than a normal goal.

-Reaching the milestone in his 880th game, Ovechkin is the second-fastest active player to reach 1,000 after Jaromir Jagr, who did it in 763 games.
-Crosby, who has 982 points in 740 games, could pass them soon.
+“I kind of think about it before the game, everybody’s here and it will be nice to get 1,000th point at home,” said Ovechkin, who had his wife, parents and brother in attendance.
+“Pretty excited that it happened.
+It’s a big moment for organization, for myself and the fans.”

 Most Read Stories